beabock/Endo-Review/scripts/04_analysis/COLLABORATOR_FINDINGS.md

 **2. Presence/Absence Classification**
    - Models: SVM (Linear) and GLMNet, with ensemble approaches.
-   - Training: Models trained to classify "Presence" vs "Absence" of target taxa, using only abstracts labeled as "Relevant".
+   - Training: Models trained to classify "Presence" vs "Absence" of fungal endophytes, using only abstracts labeled as "Relevant".
    - Feature Engineering: DTM construction and harmonization as above.
    - Prediction: Probabilities for "Presence" and "Absence" predicted for all relevant abstracts.
    - Thresholding: Multiple thresholds applied (Loose: 0.5, Medium: 0.6, Strict: 0.8, Super Strict: 0.9).
 Abstracts labeled as "Presence", "Absence", or "Uncertain".